New Insights on Target Speaker Extraction: Experimental Results

-We conclude from this experiment that the auxiliary information in both \ac{SE} systems does not consistently improve the extraction performance for mixtures with long durations and different overlapping patterns compared to the \ac{SS} system.
+The findings presented here show that the use of auxiliary information in \ac{SE} does not consistently lead to better performance than \ac{SS} for the considered overlapping patterns for 2-speaker mixtures.